krosenvold/bgit/README.markdown

 <h1>Bamboo Git Plugin</h1>

-This plugin provides Git support to the excellent Atlassian Bamboo continou integration server.
+This plugin provides Git support to the excellent Atlassian Bamboo continous integration server.

 It is compatible with Bamboo 2.2.x and above.